Nutritional Therapy PGDip / MSc

-I enjoy teaching, learning and researching about Nutrition, Sports Nutrition and Behaviour Change.
-I enjoy the challenge of motivating and encouraging independent learning in any student whether they are Level 4 or Level 7.
-I enjoy the challenge of research methods, in particular research strategy and quantitative statistics.
+Miranda enjoys teaching, learning and researching about Nutrition, Sports Nutrition and Behaviour Change.
+She enjoys the challenge of motivating and encouraging independent learning in any student whether they are Level 4 or Level 7.
+She enjoys the challenge of research methods, in particular research strategy and quantitative statistics.

-I currently run two busy private practices in Hereford and London where I work as Nutritional Therapist specialising in Functional Medicine.
-I specialise in functional laboratory testing and supporting adults and children with complex health conditions.
-I have a particular interest in prenatal, antenatal nutrition and children’s health.
+Debbie currently runs two busy private practices in Hereford and London where she works as a Nutritional Therapist specialising in Functional Medicine.
+She specialises in functional laboratory testing and supporting adults and children with complex health conditions.
+She has a particular interest in prenatal, antenatal nutrition and children’s health.

 Where could it take you?

-Can I practice as a Nutritional Therapists with this qualification?
+Can I practice as a Nutritional Therapist with this qualification?

 As a UK resident you can register to practice Nutritional Therapy once you have completed this course and achieved the National Occupational Standards for Nutritional Therapy.
 You can then apply for registration with the Complementary and Natural Health Care Council (CNHC) as a registered Nutritional Therapy Practitioner (registered Nutritional Therapist).
 The CNHC provide the UK voluntary register for complementary therapists, which is also an approved accredited register by the Professional Standards Authority (PSA) for health and social care.